Using an equity release scheme to fund your care

 Equity release schemes aren’t used exclusively to fund long-term care.

-But because they’re designed to generate additional income, they can be used for this purpose.
+But because they’re designed to generate additional income or lump sum, they might be suitable for this purpose.

 There are two main types:

 - Home reversion plans (where part or all of the property is sold)”